ITM Platform - Projects Programs Portfolio

 Choosing the right life cycle: a decision framework

 Portfolio-level coherence.
 At the portfolio level, the goal is not to standardize every project on one approach but to ensure that progress, risk, and resource consumption can be compared across projects regardless of methodology.
-This requires a PPM system that normalizes tracking data - showing completion percentages, budget burn, and timeline status in a unified view even when the underlying projects run on Gantt charts, Kanban boards, or sprint cycles.
-If you are considering this at enterprise scale, scaling agile in hybrid models explores the trade-offs.
+This requires a PPM system that normalizes tracking data — showing completion percentages, budget burn, and timeline status in a unified view even when the underlying projects run on Gantt charts, Kanban boards, or sprint cycles.

 From theory to practice